 Sedimentary Geology

-A large number of courses in sedimentary geology are taught on a regular basis.
-Some courses focus on specific depositional systems, while others provide students with applied skills in fossil fuel exploration or analytical techniques.
+A number of courses in sedimentary geology are taught on a regular basis.
 A major highlight of our program is the Schramm Course, which provides students with opportunities to take short courses from industry experts and to on field trips to classic geological localities such as the Bahamas, Book Cliffs, southern England, and the Great Barrier Reef.

 Research